7.1 General context

 Most adolescents in Sweden judge their health as being good.
 In general, young people in Sweden have healthy lifestyle habits, including regular physical and outdoor activities.
 A decreasing number of adolescents report of high consumption of alcohol or of being regular smokers.

-Substance abuse among young people in Sweden shows a less positive trend.
-Between 2007 and 2016, the share that testifies of having used narcotics over the past 12 months (narcotics refers to, for example, hash, marijuana, amphetamine, cocaine, heroin) has slightly increased from 11 to 13% among students at school year 2 of upper secondary school, while the share among students at last year in compulsory school has stayed at 4%.
+Substance abuse among young people in Sweden shows a neutral trend.
+Between 2007 and 2021, the share that testifies of having used narcotics over the past 12 months (narcotics refers to, for example, hash, marijuana, amphetamine, cocaine, heroin) has slightly decreased from 11 to 10% among students at school year 2 of upper secondary school, while the share among students at last year in compulsory school has stayed at 4%.

 Physical activity level among young people has remained unchanged the last ten years.
 About 70% in the 16–29 age group report of being physically active for at least 30 minutes a day.
-Sedentary lifestyle, which means spending less than two hours of physical activity a week – walking, cycling or doing another exercise – also shows a stable trend, the level has been around 10% the last five years.
+Sedentary lifestyle, which means sitting still for at least ten hours per day (excluding sleep) – shows an increasing trend, the level has been around 10% the last five years.

-Approximately one third of the population in Sweden is active in terms of outdoor recreation, i.e. has been outdoors in the nature at least once per week over the past year.
-Compared to other age groups, the level of outdoor activities is low among young people in the 16–24 age group; about 18% have been active in outdoor recreational activities during the last 12 months (at least 20 times).
-The average for the population between 16 and 84 years of age is 31%.
+Approximately one third of the population in Sweden is active in terms of outdoor recreation, i.e. has been out in nature at least 20 times the last 12 months.
+Compared to other age groups, the level of outdoor activities is lower among young people in the 16–29 age group.

 Overweight and obesity